DOS Days

 Graphics Cards

 As the millenium came to a close, the war was still on, if only briefly, for 3D gaming hardware.
-S3 continued with their Savage 3D line with the release of the Savage 4, which featured multi-texturing, AGP 2x and 4x, a DVI port.
+S3 continued with their Savage 3D line with the release of the Savage 4, which featured multi-texturing, AGP 2x and 4x, and a DVI port.
 Unfortunately for poor old S3, bad driver problems occurred again, and performance lagged behind the competition, although the S4 was released primarily for the more budget end of the market, with a price point to match.
-A 'Pro' version increased core clock from 125 MHz to 143 MHz, and a later 'Extreme' version further pushed the boundaries to 166 MHz!
+A 'Pro' version increased the core clock from 125 MHz to 143 MHz, and a later 'Extreme' version further pushed the boundaries to 166 MHz.
 They also bought Diamond Multimedia, and through this the Savage 2000 was born.
 This card featured an amazing 12 million transistors on a 0.18 micron manufacturing process.
 The spec sheet included hardware transform & lighting, single-pass quad texture blending, 500 million pixels per second fill rate, a 128-bit memory bus, and overclockable memory.
 But yet again, poorly written drivers let the side down on otherwise brilliant hardware.

 S3 Savage 4 Pro (1999)

-The only players still in the running were nVidia and ATI. nVidia released their TNT 2 and GeForce 256, and ATI still had their Rage 128 GL and Rage 128 Pro, a.k.a.
+The only players still in the running were nVidia and ATI. nVidia released their TNT2 and GeForce 256, and ATI still had their Rage 128 GL and Rage 128 Pro, a.k.a.
 Rage Fury.

 3D Audio